sje30/schol2018/innovations.md

 and are supportive of institutions that do not allow APCs to be paid for hybrid-OA, or for particularly expensively priced OA journals - some publishing options are simply exploitative of the system and authors may need protection from them.

 However, the OA publishing world is due to change dramatically in 2020 with the recent announcement of "plan S" [@Schiltz2018-jn], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
-Whilst we support the notions underlying plan S, its success will depend on further implementation details (e.g. the nature of the APC cap, recognition of green and diamond OA).
+Whilst we support the notions underlying plan S, its success will depend on further implementation details \points{R2.1}
+*that are currently under discussion.
+To date, gold OA, where authors typically pay often quite large APCs, is seen as the predominant way of meeting funders' OA mandates.
+However green OA (publishing your author-accepted manuscript on a suitable server) is a viable alternative to making work freely available.
+Finally, a relatively new model of diamond OA, where there are no fees either to read or publish papers, is being explored.
+This approach has been successfully used in mathematics, where costs are kept low by hosting the published papers on ArXiv.
+With the rise of preprint servers in the life sciences, we look forward to the emergence of similar low-cost overlay journals in the life sciences.*